-The document includes relevant information such as the business model of management and organization, policies practiced, main risks generated or suffered and the related management methods, performance indicators, information related to environmental and social issues, relating to personnel, respect for human rights and the fight against active and passive corruption.
+The document includes relevant information such as the corporate management and organization model, policies applied, main risks and related management methods, performance indicators, or information relating to environmental and social issues, personnel, compliance with human rights and the fight against active and passive corruption.

-In addition, the recommendations of the Task Force on Climate-related Financial Disclosures (TCFD), which Intesa Sanpaolo joined in October 2018 for the voluntary, transparent reporting on risks and opportunities related to climate change (in this regard, Intesa Sanpaolo published its first Group TCFD Report for 2020-2021 in October 2021).
-The indicators envisaged by the SASB (Sustainable Accounting Standards Board (SASB) were also considered.
+Furthermore, the recommendations of the TCFD (Task Force on Climate-related Financial Disclosures) were taken into consideration, to which Intesa Sanpaolo adhered in October 2018 for the voluntary dissemination of transparent reporting on risks and opportunities related to climate change (in this regard, Intesa Sanpaolo published its first Group TCFD Report for 2020-2021 in October 2021).
+The indicators envisaged by the SASB (Sustainable Accounting Standards Board) were also considered.

-It begins with a letter to stakeholders signed by the Managing Director and CEO and by the Chairman of the Board.
-An Executive Summary is introduced, highlighting the main results achieved by the Group and collecting the main performance indicators and actions taken to deal with the COVID-19 emergency, considering the impact the pandemic had on our country and on the Group's performance and non-financial indicators), its positioning in international sustainability indices and rankings and the awards received.
+The document opens with the letter to the stakeholders from the CEO and the President followed by an Executive Summary which highlights the main performance indicators, the actions taken to deal with the COVID-19 emergency (in consideration of the impact of the pandemic on our country and on the Group's performance and non-financial indicators), its positioning in international sustainability indices and rankings and the awards received.

-All company structures contributed to the drafting of the 2020 Consolidated Non-financial Statement and to dialogue activities with stakeholders through the Sustainability Managers, identified for each Division / Governance Area, and the CSR Delegates who are appointed by the various heads of Group areas and companies, and work in close contact with the CSR structure.
+All corporate structures contribute to the drafting of the contents of the 2021 Consolidated Non-financial Statement and to dialogue activities with stakeholders through the Sustainability Managers, identified for each Division / Governance Area, as well as operational contacts identified in the various Group structures.

-Intesa Sanpaolo for the second year in a row is one of the very few banks in the world to voluntarily publish a infra-annual non-financial report.
+Intesa Sanpaolo for the third year in a row is one of the very few banks in the world to voluntarily publish an infra-annual non-financial report.

 |Version in chapters